BIH-DMBS/CLUES/README.md

 *pip install snakemake *

+For more details, see the [Getting Started](docs/gettingStarted.md) guide.

 ## Configuration Management

 The CLUES workflow operates with a modular configuration system that defines how the geospatial database is generated, updated, and customised.
 It is structured around: